 Lauren C. Garner, Ph.D.

-Dr. Garner teaches classes in Fruit Science, including Citrus and Avocado Fruit Production, Pomology I and II, Enterprise Projects and California Fruit Growing, in addition to teaching Introduction to Horticulture and Crop Science.
+Dr. Garner teaches classes in Fruit Science, including Pomology I and II, Nut Crop Production, Citrus and Avocado Fruit Production, and Orchard and Vegetable Enterprise Project, in addition to teaching Principles of Horticulture and Crop Science.
 She earned her Master's degree from Cornell University and her PhD from UC Riverside.
-Her research interests focus on whole-plant physiology, plant growth regulators, and the development of cultural methods to increase fruit crop production, including that of avocado, citrus, and pomegranates.
-She was the recipient of the 2012 College of Agriculture, Food and Environmental Sciences New Faculty Award for University Teaching.
-Dr. Garner is the faculty supervisor of the Cal Poly orchards and a faculty advisor to the Department's Crops Club.
+Her research interests include whole-plant physiology, plant growth regulators, and the development of cultural methods to increase crop production, with her current efforts focused on avocado pomegranate production.
+Dr. Garner is the faculty supervisor of the Cal Poly orchards.

 Shashika Hewavitharana, Ph.D.

-Assistant Professor in Horticulture and Crop Science and Strawberry Pathologist with the Strawberry Center
+Assistant Professor in Plant Sciences and Strawberry Pathologist with the Strawberry Center

 Dr. Hewavitharana received her B.S. in Plant Biotechnology at the University of Colombo, in Sri Lanka.
 She obtained her M.S. in Plant Pathology and her Ph.D. in Plant Pathology from Washington State University.
 Dr. Hewavitharana's last position was as a postdoctoral research associate working under Dr. Mark Mazzola at USDA-ARS and Tianna DuPont at Washington State University's Tree Fruit Research and Extension Center.
 Her research involved application of bio-renovation methods of anaerobic soil disinfestation and Brassicaceae seed meal application to control apple replant disease.
 Her research program at Cal Poly focuses on integrated management of both current and emerging disease threats to California's strawberry industry.